 Top Ten Celebrity Autobiographies

-Recently I was asked why I read celebrity autobiographies, and honestly they’re my version of trashy magazines.
-I would much rather had a celebrity’s life story from them, over a journalist’s second-hand interpretation.
+Recently I was asked why I read celebrity autobiographies, and honestly, they’re my version of trashy magazines.
+I would much rather have a celebrity’s life story from them, over a journalist’s second-hand interpretation.

 I tend to listen to autobiographies as audiobooks rather than purchase them in hardback and ebook.
 It’s easy background listening with the odd anecdote that’s worth concentrating on.